vtsaplin/franklin-expressions/README.md

-# Franklin Placeholders
+# Franklin Expressions
 > Turn documents into dynamic templates with expressions.

-Placeholders allow users to transform Franklin documents into templates by adding simple expressions with parameters.
+Expressions allow users to transform Franklin documents into templates by adding simple expressions with parameters.
 These expressions then become HTML elements that display dynamically fetched content.
-It is also possible to use placeholders as decorators to style and augment content around the insertion point.
+It is also possible to use expressions as decorators to style and augment content around the insertion point.
-This turns placeholders into reusable fragments that can be placed inside top level Franklin blocks.
+This turns expressions into reusable fragments that can be placed inside top level Franklin blocks.

 <img src="docs/diagram.png" alt="diagram" width="800"/>